 Manuscript #: RA-JAIS-19-0085

 Title: Examining the Impacts of Airbnb’s Review Policy Change on Listing Reviews

-Senior Editor’s Comments:
+Responses to the Senior Editor

 In the context of sharing economy, the authors investigate the effects of the simultaneous review system on review generation.
 The simultaneous review system allows a host and a guest to view each other’s review only after both reviews are posted.
 The authors argue that compared to the old asynchronous review system, the simultaneous review system helps generate more reviews, reduce reviews’ sentiment scores, and increase the dispersion of sentiment scores.
 Data were collected from Airbnb before and after the company rolled out the simultaneous system.
 Using multiple analytical methods, the authors find considerable support to their proposed hypotheses.

 The paper was sent to two highly qualified researchers for review.
 Both reviewers have substantial expertise in related domains and have published in top journals.
 Their reviews are largely consistent.
 On one hand, they think the paper is well written and the research topic is relevant, timely, and interesting.
 On the other hand, they have pointed out several issues on theorization, empirical designs, and data analysis.
 While R1 recommends major revision, R2 recommends reject and resubmit.
 My assessment of the paper is similar to the reviewers’.
 I applaud the authors for studying this practically important phenomenon.
 Yet, I agree that the theorization and analysis need to be strengthened.
 I am willing to offer the authors an opportunity to revise the paper.